MJingv/gogogo/dic.md

 - no2.speak up
 - are you able to speak your mind when your with them
 - *narcissist* will often try to silent you as a way to gain control over you
-- by being aware of this ,you can remind yourself to speak up and make you hearted,because of once they know that the can't silent you,they may give up on their efforts to influence you
+- by being aware of this ,you can remind yourself to speak up and make yourself heard,because once they know that the can't silent you,they may give up on their *efforts* to influence you
-- no3. healthy distance
+- no3. healthy distancing
-- one of the best way to avoid vonlun into *narcissism* trap is to keep them as arms like
+- one of the best way to avoid *failling* into *narcissist* trap is to keep them at an arm's *length*
-- the last time you spend with them,the last opportunity they have to via vill into their web of life and
+- the last time you spend with them,the *less* opportunity they have to *weave* you into their web of *lies* and * deceit*
-- so if you find you around *narcissism* person ,try to slowly distance yourself from them
+- so if you find yourself around *narcissist* person ,try to slowly distance yourself from them
 - no4. get help
-- if you're relationship with na and require help ,there are some resouces and therapy aviliable ,who grill specific with ,*narcissism* abuse ,find mental help provider ,or scrope near you that deal with this topic if you feel like you need it
+- if you're relationship with narcissist and require help ,there are some resouces and therapy *available* ,who *deal* *specifically* with *narcissism* abuse ,find a mental *health* provider ,or  *supoort* near you
+- that deals with this topic if you feel like you need it
-- have you ever interact with *narcissism* before?
+- have you ever interact with *narcissist* before?